francescomucio/tee-as-transformation/docs/user-guide/seeds.md

 ## Summary

 Seeds provide a simple way to load static reference data into your database:
-- ✅ Automatic discovery and loading
+- ✅ Automatic discovery of seed files
 - ✅ Support for CSV, JSON, and TSV formats
 - ✅ Schema organization with subfolders
-- ✅ Integrated with model execution
+- ✅ Explicit loading with `tcli seed` or automatic with `tcli build`
 - ✅ Standalone command for testing

 Use seeds for reference data, configuration, and small static datasets that your models depend on.